Floating market

 Damnoen Saduak Floating Market in Ratchaburi, Thailand, is a famous tourist attraction.

 A floating market is a market where goods are sold from boats.
 Originating in times and places where water transport played an important role in daily life, most floating markets operating today mainly serve as tourist attractions, and are chiefly found in Myanmar, Thailand, Indonesia, Vietnam, Sri Lanka, Bangladesh, and India.

 Bangladesh

 The 200-year-old floating market at Kuriana in Swarupkati has become a tourist spot.
-Guava floating market is a unique market.
-Hundreds of tourists from home and abroad visit the place every day to enjoy the beauty of the market and its surrounding landscape.
+Hundreds of tourists from home and abroad visit the place every day to enjoy the market and its surrounding landscape.